charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 Every five seconds, the screen flickers.

 Maya is at her desk.
-Maya is a Tier-1 Asset.
+Maya is an Elite Asset.
 Maya is a camera lens.

 *Click.*